ganeti/ganeti/man/gnt-cluster.rst

 parameters for instance communication.
 If the supplied network exists, Ganeti will check its parameters and warn about unusual configurations, but it will still use that network for instance communication.

+The ``--maintenance-interval`` option specified the minimal waiting time by the maintenance daemon between maintenance rounds.

 See **gnt-cluster init** for a description of ``--install-image`` and ``--zeroing-image``.